idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/functions.md

 ## MOOSE Function Objects

-A `Function` object is created by inheriting from `Function` and overriding the virtual `value()` (and optionally other methods as well) functions.
+A `Function` object is created by inheriting from `Function` and overriding the virtual `value()` (and optionally other methods as well) methods.

 Functions can be accessed in most MOOSE objects by calling `getFunction("name")`, where "name" matches a name from the input file.